kammitama5/kammitama5.github.io/_posts/2022-05-20-Friday-May-20th.md

 and it's really been an amazing experience for me.
 We have had fun bouncing ideas and discussions back and forth, even though we are quite geographically apart, and I legitimately feel energized.
 We were even joking a few days ago that our mentor "makes us work so hard" and wanted an emoji of him where he says "get back to work".
 It's been a riot, but so productive!
-Today he asked me "are you happy and is there anything you need from me" and it's the first time I've ever heard that from a mentor in a research.
+Today he asked me "are you happy and is there anything you need from me" and it's the first time I've ever heard that from a mentor in a research collaboration, which is coincidentally on the project I feel crazy happy about in terms of the progress I am making and the project as a whole.
 And I am insanely happy about this project.
 I'm so energized by it!

 ## Other things I did this week
 - I had a blast doing research, but I also went to see a dance show by Mark Morris, who was one of the last choreography groups that I had a desire